 As specialised cars are required for special stage rallying, unmodified, everyday cars can be used for simple road events, making this one the cheapest form for motor sport available.
 If you are new new to navigating on road rallies, you may have to learn Tulips & Heringbones, yes this does sound abit strange but these are the terms. for information on these terms and a basic guide click here to download.
 It will look complicated but it will become easier with more road rallies you do.
 I suggest that you talk to someone that has experience of doing road rallies from your loacal club, to explain everything as well.

-The Novice Stage Rally Driver Scheme (Information Courtesy of the MSA)
+The Novice Stage Rally Driver Scheme (Information Courtesy of the motor sport uk)

-Anyone who does not possess a Stage Rally Licence (apart from certain exceptions, see below) must first apply to the MSA for a "Go Rallying" Pack.
+Anyone who does not possess a Stage Rally Licence (apart from certain exceptions, see below) must first apply to the motor sport uk for a "Go Rallying" Pack.
 The pack contains – among other information – a "Competitors Yearbook", a DVD and a novice licence application form.
 The pack contains instructions on the procedure for obtaining a Stage Rally National B Licence.

 Since 1 January 2002, every driver competing in stage rallies has been required to hold a Stage Rally Competition Licence.
 Competitors (including co-drivers) are no longer able to apply for their Competition Licences on the day of an event.